 How is Lead time related to Code quality?

-The Accelerate researchers found that they could predict poor engineering performance, as measured by Lead time and the Accelerate metrics, based on the amount of busywork taken by engineering teams.
+The Accelerate researchers found that they could predict poor engineering performance, as measured by Lead time and the DORA metrics, based on the amount of busywork taken by engineering teams.

 Furthermore, they identified and advocate that maintaining code quality and preventing code smells with static code analysis is one of the key practices to improve a software development process.